Pacific Theater aircraft carrier operations during World War II: Indian Ocean

 Emboldened by her relatively easy victories, Japan then sought to move her defensive perimeter even further outward.
 She raided the Indian Ocean.
 The British withdrew part of the Eastern Fleet to Africa's east coast.
 She attempted to isolate Australia and New Zealand from America by conquering the rest of New Guinea with an eye then to occupying New Caledonia, Fiji, and Samoa.
 This initiative was rebuffed at the Battle of the Coral Sea.
-The following month,at the Battle of Midway Japan lost four of the six fleet carriers that had been instrumental in her earlier successes.
+The following month, at the Battle of Midway Japan lost four of the six fleet carriers that had been instrumental in her earlier successes.
 It was a decisive battle from which Japan would not recover.

-Allied stratagy
+Allied strategy

 With Japan's offensive capabilities blunted, the Allies took the strategic initiative.
 After six months of bitter fighting on land, sea, and in the air, the Allies established and held a position on Guadalcanal.
 The Allies then pursued a three pronged drive toward Japan.

 Philippines

 The first, under General Douglas MacArthur, attacked up the northern coast of New Guinea.
-Simultaneously, Admiral William Halsey Jr., island hopped up the Solomon islands and Admiralty Islands and merged with Gen. MacArthur's campaign for the assault on the Philippines.
+Simultaneously, Admiral William Halsey Jr., island hopped up the Solomon Islands and Admiralty Islands and merged with Gen. MacArthur's campaign for the assault on the Philippines.